 No impulse to hide your condition...

 As far as work from home opportunities go, affiliate marketing is among the BEST choices — a business model where you promote products and services in exchange for commissions.
-I've been successful at this for several years and I'D BE MORE THAN HAPPY TO HELP GET YOUR STARTED!
+I've been successful at this for several years and I'D LOVE TO HELP YOU GET STARTED!

 While finding a way to make a living with OCD can be challenging, it's possible to tap into a satisfying career by thinking a bit outside the box.
 But the optimal solution is a job where YOU control your work environment and a work from home job best affords this opportunity.